Digital electronics: Representation

 A digital circuit's input-output relationship can be represented as a truth table.
 An equivalent high-level circuit uses logic gates, each represented by a different shape (standardized by IEEE/ANSI 91–1984).
 A low-level representation uses an equivalent circuit of electronic switches (usually transistors).

-Most digital systems divide into combinational and sequential systems.
+Most digital systems are divided into combinational and sequential systems.
 The output of a combinational system depends only on the present inputs.
 However, a sequential system has some of its outputs fed back as inputs, so its output may depend on past inputs in addition to present inputs, to produce a sequence of operations.
-Simplified representations of their behavior called state machines facilitate design and test.
+Simplified representations of their behavior called state machines facilitate design and testing.

 Sequential systems divide into two further subcategories.
 "Synchronous" sequential systems change state all at once when a clock signal changes state.
 "Asynchronous" sequential systems propagate changes whenever inputs change.
-Synchronous sequential systems are made using flip flops that store inputted voltages as a bit only when the clock changes.
+Synchronous sequential systems are made using flip flops that store input voltages as a bit only when the clock changes.

 Synchronous systems

 A 4-bit ring counter using D-type flip flops is an example of synchronous logic.
 Each device is connected to the clock signal, and update together.

 The usual way to implement a synchronous sequential state machine is to divide it into a piece of combinational logic and a set of flip flops called a state register.
 The state register represents the state as a binary number.
 The combinational logic produces the binary representation for the next state.
 On each clock cycle, the state register captures the feedback generated from the previous state of the combinational logic and feeds it back as an unchanging input to the combinational part of the state machine.
-The clock rate is limited by the most time-consuming logic calculation in the combinational logic.
+The clock rate is limited by the most time-consuming logic calculation in the combinational unit logic.